 Season 4: Carrie Underwood

 So far in her career, country superstar Carrie Underwood has released nine studio albums, one greatest hits album, and 29 singles.
-As of 2023, She had sold over 85 million albums and won eight Grammys, 16 ACM Awards, nine CMA Awards, and 26 CMT Music Awards, making her one of the most successful American Idol winners in the show’s history.
+As of 2025, she has 95 million certified units sold and has won eight Grammys, 16 ACM Awards, nine CMA Awards, and 26 CMT Music Awards, making her one of the most successful American Idol winners in the show’s history.

 She married Mike Fisher in 2010 and has since welcomed two sons, Isaiah and Jacob.
-Carrie still tours the country performing her music and just recently extended her residency in Las Vegas.
+Carrie still tours the country performing her music and last year completed her residency in Las Vegas.

-In a full-circle moment for her career, Carrie will be returning to American Idol to take a seat at the judge’s table for the 23rd season of the show.
+In a full-circle moment for her career, Carrie joined season 23 of American Idol to take a seat at the judge’s table.
+She will return for the 24th season.

 Season 5: Taylor Hicks